Aerial views of Riomaggiore Cinque Terre

 Riomaggiore colourful houses by the harbour

-From colorful buildings hanging from rocky cliffs to tempestuous waves crashing against the same, Riomaggiore has everything you could wish for in the creation of memories.
+From colorful buildings hanging from rocky cliffs to tempestuous waves crashing against the same, Riomaggiore – one of the most beautiful villages in Italy – has everything you could wish for in the creation of memories.

 READ: Colourful Places in Italy worth visiting